 JD & the RetroRyders has garnered airplay on rock legend Rodney Bingenheimer’s XM Radio’s The Underground Garage show, and the band has taken its sweat-soaked live show throughout Los Angeles.
 JD & the RetroRyders has played The Mint, The Coach House, and the House Of Blues, and the band has held its own opening rock icons such as The Doors guitarist Robby Krieger and John Cafferty & The Brown Beaver Band.

-JD & the RetroRyders feature tastefully virtuosic lead guitarist Al Lepson; drummer and co-producer Mike Wilson and bassist Adrian Sanchez, two top-tier stage and studio musicians; charismatic co-vocalist and harmony vocalist Alie Dikus; and secret weapon Wendy Nazaroff who deepens the band’s groove and textural palette with her percussion and keyboard skills.
+JD & the RetroRyders feature tastefully virtuosic lead guitarist Al Lepson; hard hitting drummer and co-producer Mike Willson and bassist Adrian Sanchez, two top-tier stage and studio musicians; charismatic co-vocalist and harmony vocalist Alie Dikus; and secret weapon Wendy Nazaroff who deepens the band’s groove and textural palette with her percussion and keyboard skills.

 Bandleader Joe is a hard-boiled New York rocker (just like lead guitarist Al Lepson) who has been in bands since he was 12.
 He was born and raised in Long Island but, like so many others, Joe ventured West in the 1980s, drawn to the balmy weather and the promise of the Sunset Strip rock n’ roll scene.
 But as it turned out, 2017 was the perfect time to start a rock n’ roll band as the music has been enjoying a rebirth with bands like Dirty Honey, Rival Sons, and Greta Van Fleet.